2023

 KID’S WOODSMAN’S DAY.....
 Kids woods day......
 Wood kids day Children’s day in the woods.....A special day designated for young kids to play with sharp, dangerous sometimes motorized objects.
 Hmmm......
 If someone can come up with a better name, I am all ears... plus a decent-sized stomach.

-The annual Kid’s Woodsman’s Day begins at 10:30am and takes place in the demo derby area.
+The annual Kid’s Woodsman’s Day begins at 12pm

 Events Include: